 Included Meal(s): Breakfast and Dinner

-Day 19 Allaphuza - Fly to Chennai
+Day 19 Kochi - Fly to Chennai: City Touring

-Today we return to Kochi and fly to Chennai (Madras).
+Today we fly to Chennai (Madras).

 Chennai, the capital of Tamil Nadu, is, like Mumbai and Calcutta, a comparatively modern creation.
 It was founded by the British East India Company in 1639, on a narrow five-kilometre strip of land between the Cooum and Adyar rivers, a few kilometres north of the ancient Tamil port of Mylapore and the Portuguese settlement of San Thome, established in 1522.
 The British were repeatedly challenged by the French who, in 1746, destroyed much of the city.